artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``accessConditions``

-**DACS Rule** Give information about any restrictions on access to the unit being described (or parts thereof) as a result of the nature of the information therein or statutory/contractual requirements.
+**DACS Rule**: Give information about any restrictions on access to the unit being described (or parts thereof) as a result of the nature of the information therein or statutory/contractual requirements.
 As appropriate, specify the details of the restriction.
 If there are no restrictions, state that fact.
 (DACS 4.1.5)

 **EAD**